Baltimore Canoe and Kayak Club

 Monocacy Canoe Club's Links

 The Monocacy Canoe Club (MCC) is a tradition-steeped club centered in Federick, MD with around 150 members/families.
 A great club with an excellent LINKS page.
 See their Ranked List of 170 area and Appalachian (Tellico & Obed up to the Moose in NY) rivers.
 They also host Paddle Prattle, the area's foremost open-access paddle forum.

 Potomac Whitewater Racing Center

 The PWRC is a USA Canoe/Kayak Olympic Center of Excellence.
-Effective December 3rd 2011, The Bethesda Center of Excellence formally changed its name to Potomac Whitewater Racing Center.
+In December 2011, the Bethesda Center of Excellence formally changed its name to Potomac Whitewater Racing Center.
 The Potomac Whitewater Racing Program has a record of over four decades of outstanding whitewater racing and competition history along the Potomac River.
 Mild year round temperatures coupled with world-renowned Potomac River whitewater from Great Falls to Little Falls keeps our local whitewater athletes at the top of the slalom and wildwater racing scene.

 Sycamore Island Canoe Club